 Myth 3: Apprenticeships are just for new hires or school leavers

 False.
 It’s a great opportunity to upskill or retrain existing staff at any level.
 If employees are collecting and processing data, an apprenticeship allows them to add value to their role, their team and the company.
 Apprenticeships are available to anyone if they are in a suitable job – new hires and school leavers included, of course!

 False.
 Programmes can be as little as £600 for non or marginal Apprenticeship Levy payers, and £12,000 for Levy payers.
 Contrast that with figures released by the Open University which reveal that UK businesses have spent £1.23bn in additional recruitment costs to tackle the digital skills gap, and the value of apprenticeships is clear to see****.

 Myth 5: It will take a long time to get started on a programme and see the impact

 False.
 Applications for the Level 3 Data Technician Apprenticeship from Kaplan can be reviewed and processed within weeks and there is a programme starting towards the end of February.
 The apprenticeship will typically take 18 months, but the learning is on the job so you should see changes and impact after three months.

 Companies with lower levels of data literacy in the workforce are at a competitive disadvantage.
 One place you can turn to upskill and reskill your workforce is here at Kaplan.
 We are a leading education provider trusted by more than 3 million individuals and businesses across the globe.

-For more information about our Level 3 Data Technician Apprenticeship and its other digital apprenticeships, please request a callback, and someone from our team will be in touch.
+For more information about our Level 3 Data Technician Apprenticeship and our other digital apprenticeships, please get in touch, and someone from our team will be in contact.